m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio.md

 <details>
 <summary>
-The works I did in my front-end role
+The work I did in my front-end role
 </summary>

 1. I maintained the company's existing SaaS.
 The front-end codes I've worked on were legacy codes.
 I usually wrote CSS and JS.